Let There Be Graphics

 Feedback on the Williams’ work rolls in from the likes of Apple co-founder Steve Wozniak, who extolls the benefits of entertainment programs like those from Sierra for the increasingly popular home computer.
 To ease the process of programming the company’s contributions to the gaming landscape, two graphics utilities, called Paddle Graphics and Tablet Graphics, are developed to automate the illustrations in the games.
 In 1983, IBM asks Sierra to produce a game to show off the graphical capabilities of a new computer they are skewing towards the gaming market, then known only by its codename: Peanut.
 So feared is the idea of IBM entering the low-end computer market, that Apple’s stock price is halved overnight just on the rumour of such a machine.
 Using a provided prototype system, Roberta designs the next evolution of the graphical adventure.
 With Williams writing the story, artists then illustrate the scenes which are traced on a Calcomp Graphics Tablet.
 The result is an animated adventure game with astounding 16-colour CGA pseudo-3D graphics, allowing the player’s onscreen alter-ego to walk in and around 80 different locations.
 The process is actually similar to that of the original Mystery House: the tablet merely gives the computer the instructions of what to draw, which it does in real-time as the player moves to different “rooms” in the game.
 The computer takes about four seconds to draw and colour each scene, although the drawing process itself is strangely compelling to behold: it’s like watching a small child with extraordinarily fast fingers completing a fantasy-themed colouring book.

 Sierra puts their hands into productivity applications as well as games, with word processor Screenwriter and Screenwriter II in 1982, and personal filing system The General Manager in 1983.
 In 1984, the company officially drops the “On-Line” from their name, now known simply as Sierra.
 With a team of seven programmers and artists and a development cost of $700,000, King’s Quest is released this year, initially for what is now known as the IBM PCjr.
 Players control Sir Graham, who is charged by King Edward to search the kingdom of Daventry for three treasures.
 The PCjr ends up tanking in spectacular fashion, felled mostly because of its atrocious keyboard: wireless, but with rubber chiclet-style keys that make using it a chore.
 An update to the computer in the later part of 1984 fixes the keyboard problem, but the damage has been done.
 IBM only manages to move about 300,000 units all told, and mercifully puts Jr to sleep by ending production in April of 1985.
 Sierra, on the other hand, has a major hit on their hands.
-Ported to more popular systems like the Apple II family and the IBM PC, King’s Quest sells over 2.7 million copies and is followed by seven sequels.
+Ported to more popular systems like the Apple II family and the IBM PC, King’s Quest sells over 2.7 million copies.
+It receives a subtitle, Quest for the Crown, when it undergoes a VGA graphical remake in 1990.
+The subtitle puts it in line with the seven sequels that follow it.

 1988 sees the release of King’s Quest IV: The Perils of Rosella, the subtitle a play on the name of the famous 1914 movie serial The Perils of Pauline.
-The Plot in this one puts Princess Rosella on a series of quests to retrieve a magical fruit that will save her dying father, King Graham.
+The Plot in this one puts Princess Rosella, introduced in the previous game, on a series of quests to retrieve a magical fruit that will save her dying father, King Graham.
 There are around 95 rooms or scenes for the gamer to adventure across, over a 24hr narrative within the game with a day and night cycle, and multiple endings possible depending on player actions.
 Over 11 man years are poured into the game’s development by a team consisting of over 13 members including programmers, artists and other creatives.
 King’s Quest IV features a number of developmental advances for the series.
 Professional composer William Goldstein (tv show Fame, Shelly Long vehicle Hello Again) provides forty minutes of scored music for the game, which supports stereo music cards for PCs including Adlib and the Roland MT-32, the latter offering 32-voice capability.
 King’s Quest IV also gives gamers twice the graphic resolution of the former games, with advanced animations taking advantage of higher-end x86 processors and graphically adroit computers like the Commodore Amiga.
-The follow up, King’s Quest V: Absence Makes the Heart Go Yonder, released on floppies in 1990, gets a CD-ROM version the following year featuring characters actually speaking dialog, lip-synced with over 50 voice actors.

 Aside from all the technical mumbo jumbo is the simple fact that in this adventure, the hero is female, a rarity for games of the time.
 Sierra game designers use the placeholder name Ego to refer to their main characters while developing games; designer Roberta Williams has a hard time grappling with the idea that the “Ego” in this game is a woman.
 Body language and character movement suddenly becomes a larger issue, and Williams also has to come to terms with the act of killing a female character in the myriad ways typical in a Sierra adventure.